slochower/smirnoff-host-guest-manuscript/manuscript.md

 For each force field, we computed the root mean squared error (RMSE), mean signed error (MSE), the coefficient of determination (R^2^), Kendall's rank correlation coefficient (τ), and the slope and intercept of the linear regressions of the computed properties against the experimental values.
 The R^2^ values for the subsets of ligand with each are also reported in the bottom right corner in each graph.
 Comparisons with experiment have 43 measurements, for the 43 unique host-guest complexes listed in Table @tbl:host-guests; comparisons between force fields have 86 data points, representing the calculations for the two orientations of the guest, "p" and "s", in the binding site (see above).
-The overall RMSE and R^2^ statistics for each comparison are reported as the sample mean estimated from using all the data, with the 95% confidence interval, from bootstrapping, in brackets.
+The overall RMSE and R^2^ statistics for each comparison are reported as the sample mean estimated from using all the data, with the 95% confidence interval, from bootstrapping over the set of complexes, in brackets.

 ## Results